turbot/steampipe-plugin-aws/docs/tables/aws_cost_by_service_daily.md

 Amazon Cost Explorer helps you visualize, understand, and manage your AWS costs and usage.
 The `aws_cost_by_service_daily` table provides a simplified view of cost for services in your account (or all linked accounts when run against the organization master), summarized by day, for the last year.

+Note that [pricing for the Cost Explorer API](https://aws.amazon.com/aws-cost-management/pricing/) is per API request - Each request will incur a cost of $0.01.

 ## Examples